-It is perfectly appropriate to meet with your high school counselor pretty much right away in order to talk about your courses, your GPA, and what your expectations and future goals are.
-Remember, the counselor went into this line of work to help students just like you.
+It's perfectly appropriate to meet with your high school counselor pretty much right away in order to talk about your courses, your GPA, and what your expectations and future goals are.
+Remember, your counselor went into this line of work to help students just like you.
 They want you to succeed, and the more you interact, the more you can benefit from their assistance.
-For example, if you weren’t placed in advanced courses and feel that you should have been, you can lobby to transfer (if you are doing well in the lower level classes already).
+For example, if you weren’t placed in advanced courses and feel that you should have been, you can lobby to transfer (if you're doing well in the lower-level classes already).
 Taking the toughest classes available to you improves your college prospects—admission counselors check for that sort of thing.

 It’s never too early to be extracurricular

-Arts, athletics, a part-time job, volunteerism: whatever you are into, this is a great time to begin to focus on a life outside of academics.
-Coaches and club leaders can help and are great motivators (or future recommenders)!
-Colleges want to see individuals who have commitment and can bring unique skills to their incoming classes.
+Arts, athletics, a part-time job, volunteerism: whatever you're into, this is a great time to begin to focus on a life outside of academics.
+Coaches and club leaders can help and are great motivators (and future letter of recommendation writers!).
+Colleges want to see individuals who show commitment and can bring unique skills to their incoming classes.
 Just don’t overburden yourself with numerous clubs and activities; it’s always better to be an expert at one thing than to have a shallow experience in many places.

 Start your search engines

 It’s not too early to begin researching colleges that seem interesting to you and have programs you admire.
 Go back to your counselor with some of your research and start to talk over what you found.
-I know it’s hard to imagine where you want to be in three years, but there are factors that can narrow your parameters and make this process easier.
+It’s hard to imagine where you want to be in three years, but there are factors that can narrow your parameters and make this process easier.